🍽️ Fish Guide

 What the evidence says

-Anchovies are among the highest-histamine foods measured in any category β€” traditional salting and curing produce an extreme concentration of histamine and other biogenic amines that can trigger immediate systemic reactions even in tiny amounts.
+Anchovies are among the highest-histamine foods in any category.
+Traditional salting and curing produce a significant concentration of histamine and other biogenic amines that can be challenging even for mildly sensitive individuals.

 3